mvboven/cmv-vaccination/README.md

 - Third, I include data from a birth prevalence study and extended the model to estimate the probability of congenital transmission.

+The analyses and results presented here form the starting point of a manuscript that evaluates the impact of various vaccination strategies against CMV.
+Authors of the manuscript are Ganna Rozhnova, Mirjam Kretzschmar, Fiona van der Klis, Debbie van Baarle, Marjolein Korndewal, Ann Vossen, and Michiel van Boven.

 # Data

 All data have been described and published elsewhere, and are available in the data directory or R script (<https://github.com/mvboven/cmv-vaccination>).